jsaless/static-website-on-amazon-s3/README.md

 >[!TIP]
 >If you want, you can follow along with this [AWS Tutorial](https://docs.aws.amazon.com/AmazonS3/latest/userguide/website-hosting-custom-domain-walkthrough.html) as well

 >[!CAUTION]
 >Some services will have a charge on you.
-This case applies in Route 53 to buy a domain name and to create a hosted zone and depending of the size of your files stored in S3
+This case is applied in Route 53 to buy a domain name, to create a hosted zone and depending of the size of your files stored in S3 you may also be charged

 ## Architecture Diagram
 ![image](https://github.com/jsaless/static-website-on-amazon-s3/assets/128498851/cb784725-7b1e-4f38-96e0-01663b3bc859)